svalinn/DAGMC/README.rst

 like to make changes, run::

      make gh-revert
-     git checkout source
+     git checkout update_docs

-and you will be returned to the source branch.
+and you will be returned to the `update_docs` branch.
 If you are happy with the generated html you can run::

      make gh-push